feathersjs/docs/api/authentication/client.md

 - `storage` (default: `localStorage` if available, `MemoryStorage` otherwise) - The storage to store the access token.
 For React Native use [async-storage](https://github.com/react-native-community/async-storage).
 - `path` (default: '/authentication') - The path of the authentication service
 - `locationKey` (default: `'access_token'`) - The name of the window hash parameter to parse for an access token from the `window.location`.
-Usually used by the oAuth flow.
+Usually used by the OAuth flow.
 - `locationErrorKey` (default: `'error') - The name of the window hash parameter to parse for authentication errors.
-Usually used by the oAuth flow.
+Usually used by the OAuth flow.
 - `jwtStrategy` (default: `'jwt'`) - The access token authentication strategy
 - `storageKey` (default: `'feathers-jwt'`) - Key for storing the token in e.g. localStorage
 - `header` (default: `'Authorization'`) - Name of the accessToken header